Aksjuwu/BCFD-L/README.md

 # How to use it?

-**apk:
+**apk:**

-1. You download the APK version compatible with your device.
+**1. You download the APK version compatible with your device.**

-2. The main interface (in English by default) will appear, displaying three buttons:
+**2. The main interface (in English by default) will appear, displaying three buttons:
   Discord. server link
   Github.
 Project link
   -
   New Bot.
-Create a bot
+Create a bot**

-3. Click on the "New Bot" button so you can find the Decorid website for creating the bot [link](https://discord.com/developers/home), Create the bot and make sure the last three buttons at the bottom are activated, then copy your bot's token.
+**3. Click on the "New Bot" button so you can find the Decorid website for creating the bot [link](https://discord.com/developers/home), Create the bot and make sure the last three buttons at the bottom are activated, then copy your bot's token.**

-4. Create the bot and give it a name and a program-specific image, then place the token.
+**4. Create the bot and give it a name and a program-specific image, then place the token.**
 > [!NOTE]
 > naming and image selection do not affect your original bot
 > [!WARNING]
 > the token is stored locally on your device but is not encrypted

-5. Then you log into the main bot and go to settings to select your language and interface theme.
+**5. Then you log into the main bot and go to settings to select your language and interface theme.**

-6. Also, on the same settings page, go to the wiki-fdscript link to read how to write the commands.
+**6. Also, on the same settings page, go to the wiki-fdscript link to read how to write the commands.**

-7. Go to the "commands" interface, then create a command using the "+" button.
+**7. Go to the "commands" interface, then create a command using the "+" button.
 A command editing interface will appear; you will need to enter a name for the command (this is necessary) and choose the desired prefix to call the command.
-Then, based on the wiki-fdscript, write your commands, and when finished, press the "save" button to save the file.
+Then, based on the wiki-fdscript, write your commands, and when finished, press the "save" button to save the file.**

-8. Then you go to the "main" interface and the bot allows you to start directly via the "start" button.
+**8. Then you go to the "main" interface and the bot allows you to start directly via the "start" button.**
 > [!CAUTION]
 > The server does not run in the background, even in current versions.
-The user interface must remain visible while running the bot or using another device to keep it running at all times.**
+The user interface must remain visible while running the bot or using another device to keep it running at all times.

-exe:
+**exe:
-**soon...**
+soon...**

 ---